-Subsidiaries are all those entities over which the consolidated entity has control.
-The consolidated entity controls an entity when the consolidated entity is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
-Subsidiaries are fully consolidated from the date on which control is transferred to the consolidated entity.
+Subsidiaries are all those entities over which the Group has control.
+The Group controls an entity when the Group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
+Subsidiaries are fully consolidated from the date on which control is transferred to the Group.
 They are de-consolidated from the date that control ceases.